 How to Create a Competitive Edge to Beat the Competition

-All sales people hate competition.
-Unfortunately, that’s the nature of selling – it's always there and you have to beat the competition.
+Many salespeople hate competition.
+Unfortunately, that’s the nature of selling – it's always there and you have to beat someone to win the deal.
 If competition isn’t evident in a particular selling situation, chances are it will surface sooner or later.

 Direct competition in a selling situation significantly increases the complexity of the sales process.
 Not only do you have to understand what the buyer wants and how your solution addresses the buyer’s needs, but also how your solution stacks up relative to the competition.